gardener/gardener/docs/proposals/26-workload-identity.md

 In short, Gardener API server will generate JWTs on request by gardenlet.
-Gardenlet will ensure that the tokens can be consumed conveniently by the various components in the seed clusters, for example will write them in secrets.
+Gardenlet will ensure that the tokens can be consumed conveniently by the various components in the seed clusters.
+For example, it will write them into secrets.
 Service provider extensions will be responsible for making adjustments so that the token is consumable by the service SDK.
 For shoot clusters, it would be natural that the `cloudprovider` secret is reused as storage target for the token.

 Gardenlet will take care to refresh the token regularly and on time so that the